 What is an intimate examination?

 The GMC describes intimate examinations “to include examinations of breasts, genitalia and rectum, but could also include any examination where it is necessary to touch or even be close to the patient”.
-The latter could be, for example, listening to the apex of the heart, examination of the fundi using an ophthalmoscope in a darkened room or similar types of examination where physical proximity is necessary.

-Each doctor must use their clinical judgement to decide if an examination is intimate depending on the individual circumstances of each examination including, age, gender and culture.
+Each doctor must use their clinical judgement to decide if an examination is intimate depending on the individual circumstances of each examination, including age, gender and culture.

 PMP suggests the best practice is to adopt a policy of offering a chaperone to patients for all examinations, not just intimate examinations.
 However, you are only obliged to offer a chaperone for intimate examinations.